The Office of Indigenous Initiatives (OII) was created through a recommendation of

 Kanonhsyonne - Janice Hill

-Associate Vice-Principal (Indigenous Initiatives and Reconciliation)
+ON LEAVE / Associate Vice-Principal (Indigenous Initiatives and Reconciliation)

 Kanonhsyonne (Jan) leads the Office of Indigenous Initiatives, providing strategic support and leadership university-wide to oversee the implementation from the Queen's TRC Task Force Report recommendations.
 Jan is Turtle Clan, a Clan Mother of the Mohawk Nation from Tyendinaga Mohawk Territory.
 She began her academic career as an adjunct faculty member in the Faculty of Education and went on to help establish the Aboriginal Teacher Education Program, serving as Academic Co-Director for the program in 1997-98.